TonkomoLLC/RapidCFD-Tests/README.md

 - damBreak-rapidCFD.
 Dam Break test was inspired by [this](https://www.cfd-online.com/Forums/openfoam-installation/178078-comparison-openfoam-i7-xeon-32-cores-xeon-phi-knights-landing-tesla-k20m.html) CFD-Online posting by [ma-tri-x](https://www.cfd-online.com/Forums/members/ma-tri-x.html).
 Nvidia-smi output and the log file for the run are included.
 Test was stopped at ~0.402 seconds.
 For more details, see the README in the damBreak-rapidCFD folder.

+- sloshingTank3D.
+Sloshing tank tutorial from OpenFOAM 2.3.x, with modified fvSchemes and fvSolution for adaptation to RapidCFD.
+Gridding (blockMesh) and setFields (e.g., in the Allrun script) needs to be done with OpenFOAM 2.3.x before running `interDyMFoam` with RapidCFD.